Mindfulness is the practice of being completely aware and free from judgment, which will help in stress relief.

 Here are a few symptoms of stress that may effect you mentally:

-How mindfulness reduces stress and builds inner strength
+How mindfulness helps with stress relief and builds inner strength

 When we get stressed, approach it differently, instead of seeing it as a threat, see it as a challenge and face it head on.